v-fearam/msbuild-examples/custom-task-code-generation/README.md

 We can execute the program, it will greet our generated class.

 _Note:_ It is a good practice include **PrivateAssets="All"** on the PackageReference.
-The project which use the MSBuild Custom Task as nuget.
+The project which use the MSBuild Custom Task as NuGet.
 It should look like

 ```xml
 <ItemGroup>